0xAREEB/ScreenRecorderLite/README.md

 2. Open command prompt and navigate to the project directory.

-3. Run the following command to create an executable file: `pyinstaller --name=ScreenRecorderLite --console --onefile main.py`
+3. Run the following command to create an executable file: `python build.py`

 4. After the build process completes, you will find the executable file in the "dist" directory.